 What should I do about the old DC?

 First, I removed it from Operations Manager to stop alerts from being generated.
 Second, I needed to decommission the DC.

 What is involved in decommissioning a DC?
 In Windows Server 2012, decommissioning a DC is quite easy.

-Open Active Directory Users and Computers.
-Next, go to the Domain Controllers node and find the DC in question and delete it.
+Accordingly, open Active Directory Users and Computers.
+Further, next, go to the Domain Controllers node and find the DC in question and delete it.